 Who can participate?

-- Those interested in insulin pump therapy
+- Those interested, or are already using insulin pump therapy

 How do I register?